sophiekaymiller/universal-cpa-review-static-site/partners.md

   header: Universal CPA Partner Network
   subheader: |
     Our partners consist of some of the best services to help you pass the CPA.
-    By maintaining exclusive premium partnerships, Universal CPA is able to offer exclusive discounts to our users.
+    By maintaining exclusive premium partnerships, Universal CPA is able to offer steep discounts to our users.
 Sign up below for more information.
 js:
   - /assets/dist/partners.min.js